Lo-GR/Mr.RobogerFan/README.md

 # **Mr.Roboger's Neighborhood Fanboy**
-### This is a web application that will count a every number from 0 to an inputted number
+### This is a web application that will count a every number from 0 to an inputted number.

  ### _Contributor(s) and Contact Info_
 > Logan Roth diamondintheroth@gmail.com - [Github(Lo-GR)](https://github.com/Lo-GR)